Telescope imaging beyond the Rayleigh limit in extremely low SNR: Experimental Results

-The experimental setup is shown in Fig. \ref{fig1}b.
-The light source is a green LED (M530L4, Thorlabs), which is focused onto 20 um diameter holes fabricated with a lithographic technique A lens is placed after the targets to collimate the light from the pinholes.
-The lens is placed a long distance (1 m) from the targets, ensuring a flat wavefront and simulating light from a far away point source.
+The experimental setup is shown in figure \ref{fig1}(b).
+The light source is a green LED (M530L4, Thorlabs), which is focused on 20 $\mathrm{\mu m}$ diameter holes fabricated with a lithographic technique.
+A lens is placed after the targets to collimate the light from the pinholes.
+The lens is placed a long distance (1 m) from the targets, ensuring a flat wavefront and simulating light from a faraway point source.
 An iris and an additional lens are used as a telescope, and a complementary metal-oxide semiconductor (CMOS) camera (Atlas 2.8 megapixel, Lucid Vision) is used to collect images.
 The size of the aperture (iris) is varied to change the size of the PSF and obtain different ratios of target separation to PSF radius.
 Ground truth positions of the targets are determined using a large aperture size, resulting in a small PSF and easily distinguishable sources.
 Experiments are then conducted with a small aperture to obtain separations below the Rayleigh limit.
 The relative brightness of the targets is controlled by adjusting the position of the targets near the edge of the illuminated region, resulting in a different level of illumination for each pinhole.

-\emph{Low SNR Position and Number Estimation}
+\subsection{Low SNR Position and Number Estimation}

 Low SNR is a challenge faced in many imaging applications.
+Our focus in this article is on telescopic systems engaged in remote sensing, infrared thermal imaging and space domain awareness.
+However, this problem is of interest even in biomedical imaging.
 For example, particle tracking is a bioimaging technique where nanoscopic reporter particles are designed to attach to biomolecules of interest.
 The optical signal from these point-like reporter particles is then used to track the dynamics of the biomolecules.
-Low signal occurs in situations where low exposure times are used to track fast-moving molecules, or when the reporter particles do not emit a large number of photons \cite{manza2015sptreview} resulting in SNRs below 4 \cite{chenouard2014sptcomp}.
+Low signal occurs in situations where low exposure times are used to track fast-moving molecules, or when the reporter particles do not emit a large number of photons, \cite{manza2015sptreview} resulting in SNRs below 4 \cite{chenouard2014sptcomp}.
 In addition, it is often necessary to use a low density of reporter particles to avoid overlap of PSFs from different reporters \cite{manza2015sptreview}.
-Here, we apply our SSRI method to achieve low SNR localization.

-In Fig. \ref{fig2} we compare the performance of SSRI to two highly developed deconvolution algorithms, Richardson-Lucy and CLEAN, in a variety of low signal-to-noise ratio (SNR) conditions.
-A density-based clustering method is used after deconvolution with the Richardson-Lucy algorithm.
-Refer to the Materials and Methods section for details on the implementation of the Richardson-Lucy and CLEAN algorithms and the SNR calculation.